 Every year more than 3 million reports of child abuse are made in the United States.
 It’s a terrible epidemic that we at Childhelp are dedicated to put an end to.
 To do this, we need to first increase awareness of the issue itself.

-What is child abuse?Child abuse is when a parent or caregiver, whether through action or failing to act, causes injury, death, emotional harm or risk of serious harm to a child.
+What is child abuse?Child abuse is when someone, whether through action or failing to act, causes injury, death, emotional harm, or risk of serious harm to a child.

 Physical abuse of a child is when a parent or caregiver causes any non-accidental physical injury to a child.
 There are many signs of physical abuse.
 If you see any of the following signs, please get help right away.

 28.3% of adults report being physically abused as a child.

 Physical abuse includes striking, kicking, burning, biting, hair pulling, choking, throwing, shoving, whipping or any other action that injures a child.
 Even if the caregiver didn’t mean to cause injury, when the child is injured it is abuse.
 Physical discipline from a parent that does not injure or impair a child is not considered abuse; however non-violent alternatives are always available.